AlejoYarce/learnros/README.md

 #Instalation

-For this project, I installed Ubuntu Sever 14.04 on my local machine.
-Here I share the steps that I followed:
+For this project, We installed Ubuntu Sever 14.04 on our local machine.
+Here We share the steps that We followed:

 Create a USB Boot with Ubuntu Server, following this steps on MAC: